-The AT91FR4081 also integrates an extended memory bank of 128K bytes at address 0x0010 0000.
 Placing the SRAM on-chip and using the 32-bit data bus bandwidth maximizes the microcontroller performance and minimizes the system power consumption.
-The 32-bit bus increases the effectiveness of the use of the ARM instruction set, and the ability of processing data that is wider than 16-bit, thus making optimal use of the ARM7TDMI advanced performance.
+The 32-bit bus increases the effectiveness of the use of the ARM instruction set and the ability of processing data that is wider than 16-bit, thus making optimal use of the ARM7TDMI advanced performance.

-Being able to dynamically update application software in the 128-Kbyte SRAM adds an extra dimension to the AT91FR4081.
-In order to prevent accidental write to the extended SRAM while the application is running, a write detection feature has been implemented.
+Being able to dynamically update application software in the 256-Kbyte SRAM adds an extra dimension to the AT91R40008.